AnnaIvanova/UE4AdBoxPlugin/README.md

 Please note that codes in [/Script/AndroidRuntimeSettings.AndroidRuntimeSettings] section are only for testing.
 They are taken from AdColony examples.

 Many thanks to Timberlake for this video https://www.youtube.com/watch?v=NWjnPNIWX1s

+## Plugin Installation

+There are two ways to use the plugin:

+* In Engine
+* In Game

+If you are using the plugin in the Engine your steps should be:

+1. Download UE4 (version 4.10+) from github and run setup.bat https://github.com/EpicGames/UnrealEngine#windows
+1. Copy AdBox folder to the Engine's Plugin folder
+1. Regenerate and rebuild the Engine
+1. Switch Unreal Engine version of your project to this custom version
+1. Start Editor with your project

+If you are using the plugin in the Game your steps should be:

+1. Game should be a C++ code project
+1. Copy AdBox folder to the Game's Plugin folder
+1. Generate Visual Studio project files
+1. Build your Game
+1. Start Editor with your project

+You can find details about UE4 plugins here: https://docs.unrealengine.com/latest/INT/Programming/Plugins/index.html